NREL/EnergyPlus/design/FY2021/NFP-Dedicated_Exhaust_Fans.md

     FlowBalancedSched;              !- Balanced Exhaust Fraction Schedule Name
 ```

+#### ZoneHVAC:ExhaustSystem as Zone Equipment ####

+The newly ZoneHVAC:ExhaustSystem is considered to be an zone equipment, and can be added to the zone equipment list.

+It is also possible to included multipel ZoneHVAC:ExhaustSystem for a single zone, correponding to the design that multiple exhausts could goes together into a central exhaust system, such as mutiple exhaust hoods in a laboratry [4, 5].

 ### Other considerations ###

 #### Report considerations ####
 One issue for using the methods above is which Air loop should the exhaust system belongs when it spans across more than one air loops.
 One general rule would should be tied to an airloop that it connects to; but there should also be a check to let one airloop to have at most one exhaust system.

-#### ZoneHVAC:ExhaustSystem as Zone Equipment ####
-The newly ZoneHVAC:ExhaustSystem should be considered to be an zone equipment, similar to the existing Fan:ZoneExhaust object.

 ### IDD changes ###